heatmiser/soloshift/README.md

 Download your VM image of choice (RHEL8 KVM qcow2 guest image, for example) and place it in the directory defined by `ocp_vms_libvirt_images_location`.
 Then, update `ocp_vms_base_image` with the name of the image.
 If you have configured a non-standard VM images directory location, place the VM image there and make sure to update `ocp_vms_libvirt_images_location` to reflect that location.

 If you'd like to adjust the number of vcpus, memory, ram, or disk sizes of the various VM nodes, edit `roles/ocp4-solo-vmprovision/defaults/main.yml` before proceeding.
 The default values are as low as you should go for successful installations.
 A minimum base hypervisor RAM of 32GB is required, however, there is potential for VMs to be stopped if the OOM killer is enabled on the hypervisor.
-Laptop installation was one of the original goals for soloshift, however, the requirement for 3 master nodes has raised the miminum recommended RAM beyond the capabilities of most laptops.
+Laptop installation was one of the original goals for soloshift, however, the requirement for 3 control nodes has raised the miminum recommended RAM beyond the capabilities of most laptops.
 48GB of RAM is more likely to ensure sucess, with 64GB RAM being a more realistic minimum RAM specification.

 Now, continue to install required Ansible roles and execute OCP deploy playbooks: